Ben Zobrist: 2016: World Series MVP

+2017–2019

 In 2017, Zobrist played in 159 games, batting .232/.318/.375.
 Playing five different positions, he committed only three errors and had a fielding percentage of .991.
 He was a finalist for the Gold Glove Award at second base, along with Dee Gordon and winner DJ LeMahieu.

 In 2018, he had a career-high batting average of .305.
 He was ejected for the first time in his career on August 14, 2018, by home plate umpire Phil Cuzzi.

 In 2019, Zobrist started the season playing in 26 games before being placed on the restricted list on May 6 to deal with a family matter.
-Following rumors throughout the next months, Zobrist announced his return in late July 2019, and began rehab assignments with the South Bend Cubs and Myrtle Beach Pelicans.
-Zobrist also had his first Major League pitching appearance in September 2019, striking out Yadier Molina.
+Both Zobrist and his wife filed for legal separation in May.
+Zobrist announced his return in late July 2019, and began rehab assignments with the South Bend Cubs and Myrtle Beach Pelicans.
+He returned to the Cubs in early September.
+Zobrist had his first major league pitching appearance in September 2019, striking out Yadier Molina.
 In 2019 he batted .260/.358/.313 with one home run in 150 at bats.